Gurudayal19/ev101-scripts/L2 Understading electric vehicless/How do Li-ion batteries in BEVs work.md

 => `C rating = 8`

-Which means, the `Peak C rating is 8`, and the `continuous C Rating is 0.2` ( from Page 3, point no 3.1)
+Which means, the `Peak C rating is 8`, and the `Continuous C rating is 0.2` ( from Page 3, point no 3.1)